 This system will save an average of $250 per year off your bill so it will pay for itself in about 4 years.
 DIY solar power systems such as this usually last longer that 30 years and by the end of this period you could find yourself at least but probably more than $6240 better off!

 DIY solar power has the advantage of being easily exapnded.
 The only thing limiting this expansion is the inverter which will need to be replaced for a more powerful one if you want to add more solar panels.
 If you think you may want to increase the size and ouput of you solar power system at a later date then invest in a bigger inverter at the beginning to avoid having to replace it.

 The DIY solar power system on this page is an off-grid system meaning that it is not connected to the national grid.
 If you are generating excess power then you can link your system up to your meter and then your power utility company has to by law buy back the power you produce.

 Lot's of peoples views about DIY is that it can end up disastrously and indeed it can, but if you are careful and follow a guide/manual properly then there is no reason why DIY solar power can't even look beautiful.

 The image below shows how your solar power system will look.

-Lots of people document their own experiences regarding DIY solar power on the web and you can find numerous blogs like this one which are full of pictures and interesting information about DIY solar panels.
+Lots of people document their own experiences regarding DIY solar power on the web and you can find numerous blogs like this one which are full of pictures and interesting information.